 The old woman saw him first, and smiled gently at him.
 "Look, Daisuke.
 It's the boy again.
 He's come back."

 The man turned.
-The sudden movement make him want to turn and run back down the corrider where he had come, but the woman called to him in a gentle voice, evidentally having dealt with him many times before.
+The sudden movement made him want to turn and run back down the corridor where he had come, but the woman called to him in a gentle voice, evidently having dealt with him many times before.

 "No, Boy.
 It's all right.
 Look."
 Moving slowly to avoid frightening him, she stooped over her fire and picked up a dry hunk of old bread and held it out so he could see.
 "We have a lot extra today, Son.
 I have an egg I could boil for you as well.
 Come on, it's okay."